dhis2/expression-parser/PRESENTATION.md

 ```
 a, +, b, *, c, +, d
 ```
-Everything is in a "flat" sequence.
+Everything is in a "flat" sequence of typed nodes.

 Now we walk the "tree" and merge only the operator with the highest precedence into a structured operator with children: